polyaxon/polyaxon/docs/integrations/kaniko.md

 Polyaxon supports multiple backend options to build container images used for running jobs or training experiments.

-You can configure Kaniko as build backend per job/experiment or by as the default build backend.
+You can configure Kaniko as a build backend per job/experiment or as the default build backend.

 ## Using Kaniko per job/experiment

-In the case the default build backend is not Kaniko, users who want to use Kaniko to build container images must define explicitly the backend option in their Polyaxon files:
+In case the default build backend is not Kaniko, users who want to use Kaniko to build container images must define explicitly the backend option in their Polyaxon files:

 ```yaml